eromatiya/A-Personal-Arch-Installation-Guide/README.md

 # Networking
 $ pacstrap /mnt dhcpcd iwd iputils inetutils

-# Man and info pages
+# Manpages
-$ pacstrap /mnt man-db man-pages texinfo
+$ pacstrap /mnt man-db man-pages

 # Text editors
 $ pacstrap /mnt nano vim

 # More useful utilities
-$ pacstrap /mnt less which perl systemd-sysvcompat usbutils
+$ pacstrap /mnt less usbutils
 ```

-It's your decision if you want to all install the packages.
+It's your decision if you want to all install these packages.

-Just hit enter/yes for all the prompts that come up.
-Wait for Arch to finish installing the base, linux and base-devel and other packages.

 ### Generating the fstab